U.S. needs the 'resolve' to take on Russia, says GOP Sen. Johnson

 “I would've much rather had the Senate and House Intelligence Committees complete their report,” he said.
 “Because I know what happens.
 When you have a criminal investigation, it's that much more difficult for Congress to get the information, to allow the American public to understand what's happening.”

-Johnson said he felt Mueller was appointed by Attorney General Jeff Sessions to lead the probe “too soon.”
+Johnson said he felt the Justice Department appointed a special counsel “too soon.”

 “I would've rather had the process play out,” he said.
 “Because I think public disclosure, the public's right to know, trumps everything else.”